Our Aims Regarding Privacy and Data Protection

 We use Zoho’s SalesIQ chat system, this stores your information on Zoho’s database, at the moment there is no control over this for us, but Zoho is actively looking to implement GDRP.
 Information stored by Zoho’s SalesIQ is your name, your email address, length of visit to our website, when the visit took place and the previous website before you visited Esthetig’s website.
 We actively delete chat history once a week.

 If you Choose to join our email newsletter, the email address that you submit to us will be forwarded to MailChimp and MailMunch who provide us with email marketing services.
-The email address you submit is not stored within this website’s own database or in any of our internal computer systems.
+The email address you submit is not stored in this website’s own database or in any of our internal computer systems.

 Your email address will remain within MailChimp’s/MailMunch’s database for as long as we continue to use MailChimp’s/MailMunch’s services for email marketing or until you specifically request removal from this list.
 You can do this by unsubscribing using the unsubscribe link found at the bottom of our newsletters or by requesting removal by emailing firstname.lastname@example.org.